masato1122/auto-kappa/README.md

 To Do
 --------

-- Use FireWorks and MongoDB
+- Use AiiDa, or FireWorks and MongoDB

 - Failed materials: 2507 2651 3216 3626 4699